 Content Creation and Free Distribution is Essential to the Mission at Movies on Chatham

 Ever since a group was established toward this purpose, short articles and essays have presented both context and theme direction to foster critical thinking and discussion.

-Our writers produce a steady stream of well-researched articles, often connecting to theories and other publications of popular and scholarly merit–in addition to managing the archive that forms our base collection of reference materials.
+Our writers produce well-researched articles, often connecting to theories and other publications of popular and scholarly merit—in addition to managing our base collection of reference materials.

-All materials are available for anyone to use freely.
+All of our materials are available for anyone to use freely.
 All we ask is that you please give proper citation.
 For example:

 Toward Achieving the Mission and Goals at Movies on Chatham

 - That group expression and discussion is essential to exploring ideas and interests generated by cinematic traditions beginning in the late nineteenth century and continuing today.

 - That cinema transcends national boundaries and involves multi-modal expression informed by contexts, cultures, and history reflecting issues and narratives of their times.